The Repulsive Effect of Covariant Effective Quantum Gravity: Introduction

 Since the Hamiltonian formulation depends on the 3+1 decomposition of the spacetime manifold, a key challenge in this framework is restoring full spacetime covariance.
-Recently, Zhang et al. \cite{Zhang:2024khj} made significant progress in addressing this issue for spherically symmetric gravity.
+Recently, Cong Zhang, Jerzy Lewandowski, Yongge Ma, and Jinsong Yang (ZLMY) \cite{Zhang:2024khj} made significant progress in addressing this issue for spherically symmetric gravity.
 In their work, the diffeomorphism constraint is retained in its classical form, while the expression for the Hamiltonian constraint is relaxed.
 By imposing the requirement of general covariance, they derived equations for the effective Hamiltonian constraint.
 Solving these equations, they proposed several effective Hamiltonian constraints, each corresponding to a covariant effective quantum gravity (EQG) theory.
 Their analysis provides an ideal setting to explore how quantum effects might modify gravitational properties within a covariant framework.